 From a business perspective, Hobby Lobby serves as a good model for how retailers can succeed in the marketplace while expressing faith-compatible values that respect a biblically based worldview.

-Known as Faith Driven Consumers, they spend $1.75 trillion annually and make up 15 percent of the US population.
+Known as Faith Driven Consumers, they spend $2 trillion annually and make up 17 percent of American adults.

 Given the impressive growth of Hobby Lobby across the nation, there’s clearly a receptive and viable marketplace for retailers that offer wholesome products and services – and operate in ways that reflect faith-based values to consumers who are seeking brands that buck the trends and boldly walk the talk.

-Faith Driven Consumers – one out of every seven Americans – are actively choosing retailers like Hobby Lobby that align with their values.
+Faith Driven Consumers – one out of every six American adults – are actively choosing retailers like Hobby Lobby that align with their values.
 Is your brand ready to start integrating with this economically powerful market segment in a meaningful way that will reap bottom-line benefits?